Para-psychosis, para-demons and para-actors.

 Director-Writer Michael Winnick creates atmosphere for this Netflix film by contriving ways to end up in the dark, with flashlights and scraping violins, and scenes that make zero sense: Adam sees Becky having slut sex with the gardener, then she is suddenly behind him, as he realizes he saw a vision, not the real thing – uh, why?; the spirit baby coos in its crib, until someone picks it up, then its face gets contorted in evil – uh, why?; the old trope of the evil spirit as a young woman entering shower with Adam, then turning into old hag – uh, why?
 It’s like the spirit just loves to punk people.
 So there’s a high chance it may be Ashton Kutcher.
 I mean, he’s evil and lives in a box, no?

-Convinced something supernatural is dogging them, Adam and Lisa call on blind parapsychologist Dr. Clark (Delroy Lindo, who looks exactly like a completed version of Delroy Lindo!), who figures the origin tale of the “fertility box” and the genie inside.
-(I take issue with the term parapsychologist because the prefix ‘para’ means alongside, or beside – like paramedic: the quick-fix medics beside the intensely-trained ones – but ‘parapsychologists’ have no business being classified alongside real psychologists, because these are two totally different disciplines – one deals in psychology, the other traffics in bullshit.
+Convinced something supernatural is dogging them, Adam and Lisa call on blind parapsychologist Dr. Clark (Delroy Lindo, who looks exactly like a completed version of Delroy Lindo!), who figures out the origin tale of the “fertility box” and the genie inside.
+(I take issue with the term parapsychologist because the prefix ‘para’ means alongside, or beside – like paramedic: the quick-fix medics beside the intensely-trained ones – but ‘parapsychologists’ have no business being classified alongside real psychologists, because these are two totally different disciplines – one deals in psychology, the other traffics in bullshit.)

 For answers, Adam and Lisa visit a man named James (Luke Edwards), in jail for killing his wife, who was possessed by the same box.
-And this guy looks a para-Billy Crudup!
+And James looks like a para-Billy Crudup!
 Which casting agency was hired for this movie – Lookalikes R Us?
 James presents them with a morbid conundrum – kill Lisa to stop the malicious spirit, before she starts caring for it as if it was her actual baby…

 A not-frightening cliché with a nonetheless satisfying ending, which might have garnered some real cinematic clout if only it starred Sean Penn, Helen Hunt, Matt Damon, Angelina Jolie and Billy Crudup, with Delroy Lindo guest-starring as Delroy Lindo.